 Our patient pathway was created to give you the highest quality of care

 TMS is not the same as ECT

-TMS uses painless magnetic pulses on a specific of the brain, whereas in ECT electric currents and anaesthetics affect your whole body.
+TMS uses painless magnetic pulses on specific areas of the brain, whereas ECT uses electrical currents and requires anaesthestics which affect your whole body.